DSE511-Team-Avatar/Team-Avatar/README.md

 # Team-Avatar
-### DSE511: Introduction to Data Science and Computing.
+### DSE511: Introduction to Data Science and Computing (I)
-### California Housing Prices
+### Final Project: California Housing Prices

-This is a repo for DSE511 project 3.
+This is a repo for DSE511 final project.
 We will be using the dataset for California Housing Prices: (https://www.kaggle.com/camnugent/california-housing-prices).

 #### To clone this repro: https://github.com/DSE511-Team-Avatar/Team-Avatar.git
 ### Team Members: